7 Marketing Metrics Every Manufacturer Should be Tracking

 Ideally this rate should never rise above 60%.
 You need to make some serious adjustments to your message, homepage design, and some of your CTAs if your bounce rate is this high.

 If your campaign message aligns with your landing page and you give visitors the information they want, you’ll begin to see your bounce rate fall.
 This is an iterative process that takes time.
-Systematic tweaks over time can yield results; but start tracking this now in order to get a baseline measurement.
+Systematic tweaks over time can yield results.
+Use your existing data as a baseline and start tracking your progress.

 Next Steps for Your Marketing Team

-Hopefully the tips above will help improve website conversions.
+Hopefully the tips above will help improve your digital marketing.
 Have more questions about running successful marketing campaigns?
 Reach out to us directly.

 Read